 Setting the record straight

-We know better.
-The overwhelming majority of the world’s 1.5 billion Muslims share the same values that are common to humanity everywhere – and long for a peaceful and prosperous life for their families.
-Our workshops and materials introduce non-Muslims to the facts about Muslims and the Islamic faith itself.
+The overwhelming majority of the world’s 1.7 billion Muslims share the same values that are common to humanity everywhere – and long for a peaceful and prosperous life for their families.

-In addition to covering the basics, our workshops address the hard questions about jihad, sharia law, and the role of women.
-Held in community spaces like churches, civic groups, and political activist meetings, Salaam’s workshops feature both Muslim and non-Muslim speakers, group interaction, and plenty of time for questions and answers.
+In addition to covering the basics, our Awareness Events address the hard questions about jihad, sharia law, and the role of women.
+Our online (and soon to return to in-person) events feature both Muslim and non-Muslim speakers, group interaction, and plenty of time for Q & A.

 Salaam’s first workshop took place during Ramadan 2018 at All Souls’ Episcopal Church in San Diego.
 A packed house of over 80 people attended, hearing presentations from leaders like Marwa Abdalla and Salaam Founder Steve Slocum.
 The event closed with a warm friendship dinner and a vigorous question & answer session.